Born in 1995 in Paris. Lives and works between Paris and Brussels.

 Always searching for the mystical side of her subjects, Alice questions the footprint of the human being on his environment through the problem of Oasis blocks.

-For PhotoBrussels Festival, she’ll present her new series OASIS.
+For PhotoBrussels Festival, she presents, in collaboration with Botanical Agency (Elena Seegers and Simon de Dreuille), her new series OASIS.
 OASIS is the name of a company specialized in the manufacture of green plastic-based foam blocks, used for floral design, that keeps the flower arrangements fresh and moist and keep them in place.
 It is also highly toxic and non-biodegradable.
 The foam decomposes rapidly into a powder that is a source of long-lasting, diffuse and aggressive pollution.
 The series examines the paradigm between the beauty of the « eternal » flowers and the uglyness of an ecological disaster.
 At a time we must reconsider our techniques and choose how we want to engage in the biosphere, Alice Pallot thought that OASIS, as a set of immersive images filled with details, would help to focus and reflect.